 Introduce yourself, confirm the patient's name and date of birth.
-Explain the examination and obtain consent from the patient.
-Offer a chaperone and then proceed to wash hands.
-Adjust the bed to a 45o angle.
+Explain the purpose of the examination, and obtain consent.
+Ask the examiner to act as a chaperone and then proceed to wash hands.
+Adjust the bed to a 45° angle.

 Begin the examination by inspecting the patient from the end of the bed.
 The patient should be exposed from the waist up.
-Offer a blanket to maintain the patient's dignity and inform women that they may keep their undergarments on.
+Offer a blanket to maintain their dignity and inform women that they may keep their undergarments on.
 Ask the patient

 to expose their legs as well, as there may be some obvious oedema or venous ulceration.

 Ask the patient if they are in any pain and are comfortable.
-Check for any increased work of breathing, pallor or cyanosis as this will give you a good indication of the state of the patient at rest.
-Note any paraphernalia
+Look out for the following signs which will give you a good indication of the state of the patient at rest.

-around the bedside, looking for clues such as oxygen and/or ECG leads.
+Note any paraphernalia around the bedside, looking for clues such as oxygen and ECG leads.
 Patients with angina may have a glyceryl trinitrate (GTN) spray.

 Do look for more subtle signs which may give clues to the patient's pathology.
 For example, a patient with cardiac failure may be using a large number of pillows, fluid restricted and fitted with a catheter to monitor urine output.

 Inspection of the hands should be done in an intentional and noticeable way.
 Well perfused hands will be symmetrically warm and of a similar colour.
-Look at the nails carefully for clubbing, which could be a sign of congenital cyanotic
+Look at the nails carefully for clubbing (convex curvature of the nails), which could be a sign of congenital cyanotic

 heart disease, infective endocarditis or atrial myxoma (CIA).
-Inspect the hand for stigmata of endocarditis, such as splinter haemorrhages on the nails, Osler's nodes on the fingers, and Janeway lesions on the palms.
+Inspect the hand for other stigmata of endocarditis including:

 Examine the fingers, as long fingers(arachnodactyly) can be a sign of Marfan's syndrome, a risk factor for aortic dissection.
 Inspect the joints and palm for xanthomas (yellow cholesterol-rich deposits), which are indicative